Inseparable local uniformization: Introduction

-\begin{conjsect} Let $X$ be an integral algebraic variety.
-Then there exists an alteration $f:Y\to X$ with regular $Y$ and a purely inseparable extension $k(Y)/k(X)$. \end{conjsect}
+\begin{conj} Let $X$ be an integral algebraic variety.
+Then there exists an alteration $f{\colon}Y\to X$ with regular $Y$ and a purely inseparable extension $k(Y)/k(X)$. \end{conj}

-This is conjecture \cite[2.9]{AO}, and it is absolutely open so far.
+This is conjecture \cite[2.9]{AO}, and it expresses a hope that such control on the extension of fields of rational functions may be substantially easier to achieve than classical desingularization.
+The author shares this hope despite the fact that the conjecture is widely open so far.
 Our main result is its local version along a valuation.
 We formulate this result in Theorem \ref{insepunif} below and call it inseparable local uniformization.
-Given a finitely generated field extension $K/k$ and a valuation ring $\Kcirc\supset k$ of $K$ (i.e. $K=\Frac(\Kcirc)$), by a {\em $k$-model} of $\Kcirc$ we mean any integral $k$-variety $X$ with generic point $\Spec(K)\to X$ and such that $\Kcirc$ is centered on $X$.
+Given a finitely generated field extension $K/k$ and a valuation ring $\Kcirc\supset k$ of $K$ (i.e. $K=\Frac(\Kcirc)$), by a {\em $k$-model} of $\Kcirc$ we mean any integral $k$-variety $X$ with generic point $\Spec(K)\to X$ such that $\Kcirc$ is centered on $X$.
 In particular, an affine model is given by a finitely generated $k$-subalgebra $A\subset\Kcirc$ with $\Frac(A)=K$.
-As usual, by saying that a model $X'$ {\em refines} $X$ we mean that the isomorphism of their generic points extends to a morphism $f:X'\to X$.
+As usual, by saying that a model $X'$ {\em refines} $X$ we mean that the isomorphism of their generic points extends to a morphism $f{\colon}X'\to X$.

-\begin{theorsect} Let $K/k$ be a finitely generated field extension, $\Kcirc$ be a valuation ring of $K$ containing $k$ and $X$ be an affine $k$-model of $\Kcirc$.
-Then there exist finite purely inseparable extensions $l/k$ and $L/lK$ and an affine model $X'$ of $\Kcirc$ such that $X'$ refines $X$ and the unique extension of $\Kcirc$ to a valuation ring of $L$ is centered on a simple $l$-smooth point of the $L$-normalization $\Nr_L(X')$. \end{theorsect}
+\begin{theor} Let $K/k$ be a finitely generated field extension, $\Kcirc$ be a valuation ring of $K$ containing $k$ and $X$ be an affine $k$-model of $\Kcirc$.
+Then there exist finite purely inseparable extensions $l/k$ and $L/lK$ and an affine model $X'$ of $\Kcirc$ such that $X'$ refines $X$ and the unique extension of $\Kcirc$ to a valuation ring of $L$ is centered on a simple $l$-smooth point of the $L$-normalization $\Nr_L(X')$. \end{theor}

 Here $\Nr_L(\Spec(A))$ is the scheme $\Spec(\Nr_L(A))$ where $\Nr_L(A)$ is the integral closure of $A$ in $L$.
 Recall also that a smooth point $x$ on an $l$-variety is called {\em simple} if $k(x)$ is separable over $l$.
-By quasi-compactness of the Riemann-Zariski space of valuations centered on an algebraic variety, see \S\ref{ebfibsec}, the Theorem implies the following Corollary, which is another form of inseparable local uniformization.
+By quasi-compactness of the Riemann-Zariski space of valuations centered on an algebraic variety, see \S\ref{ebfibsec}, the theorem implies the following corollary, which is another form of inseparable local uniformization.

-\begin{corsect} Let $X$ be an integral algebraic variety.
-Then there exists a covering $f:\sqcup_{i=1}^mY_i\to X$ such that each $Y_i$ is integral and regular and $f$ induces a finite purely inseparable extension $k(Y_i)/k(X)$. \end{corsect}
+\begin{cor} Let $X$ be an integral algebraic variety.
+Then there exists a covering $f{\colon}\coprod_{i=1}^mY_i\to X$ such that each $Y_i$ is integral and regular and the induced extensions $k(Y_i)/k(X)$ are finite and purely inseparable. \end{cor}

+Let us discuss possible reformulations of our result and its relation to the local uniformization.